 Additionally, many members of our Appellate group have served as judicial clerks, providing clients with critical insight into the appellate process.

 In recent years the Appellate group has argued before the US Supreme Court; handled major appeals for companies in the energy, technology, life sciences, and financial industries before an array of appeals courts; overseen an array of complex white collar appeals; led on patent appeals in the Federal Circuit; and filed amicus briefs in high-stakes Supreme Court matters for industry groups.

-With more than 30 practice areas representing a broad assortment of business and industries, Arent Fox attorneys have represented clients in appellate matters involving a wide variety of legal issues, including cases concerning administrative, bankruptcy, constitutional, corporate and securities, environmental, Employee Retirement Income Security Act (ERISA), health care, insurance, intellectual property, labor and employment, land use, and telecommunications law.
+With more than 30 practice areas representing a broad assortment of business and industries, Arent Fox advises clients in appellate matters in cases involving administrative, bankruptcy, constitutional, corporate and securities, environmental, Employee Retirement Income Security Act (ERISA), health care, insurance, intellectual property, labor and employment, land use, and telecommunications law.

 - Arent Fox argued before the US Supreme Court in Harris v.
 Arizona Independent Redistricting Commission, an important legislative redistricting case filed on behalf of Arizona voters challenging the constitutionality of unequally populated voting districts created by a state commission.